ArchipelagoMW/Archipelago/worlds/mm2/docs/en_Mega Man 2.md

 You can find out how much of each type you can pull using `/pool` in the client.
 Additionally, you can have it automatically pull from the EnergyLink storage to keep Mega Man healed using the `/autoheal` command in the client.
 Finally, you can use the `/request` command to request a certain type of energy from the storage.

+## Plando Palettes
+The palette shuffle option supports specifying a specific palette for a given weapon/Robot Master.
+The format for doing so is `Character-Color1|Color2;Option`.
+Character is the individual that this should apply to, and can only be one of the following:
+- Mega Buster
+- Atomic Fire
+- Air Shooter
+- Leaf Shield
+- Bubble Lead
+- Quick Boomerang
+- Time Stopper
+- Metal Blade
+- Crash Bomber
+- Item 1
+- Item 2
+- Item 3
+- Heat Man
+- Air Man
+- Wood Man
+- Bubble Man
+- Quick Man
+- Flash Man
+- Metal Man
+- Crash Man

+Colors attempt to map a list of HTML-defined colors to what the NES can render.
+A full list of applicable colors can be found [here](https://github.com/ArchipelagoMW/Archipelago/blob/main/worlds/mm2/Color.py#L11).
+Alternatively, colors can be supplied directly using `$xx` format.
+A full list of NES colors can be found [here](https://www.nesdev.org/wiki/PPU_palettes#2C02).

+You can also pass only one color (such as `Mega Buster-Red`) and it will interpret a second color based off of the color given.
+Additionally, passing only colors (such as `Red|Blue`) and not any specific boss/weapon will apply that color to all weapons/bosses that did not have a prior color specified.

+The option is the method to be used to set the palettes of the remaining bosses/weapons, and will not overwrite any plando placements.

+## Plando Weaknesses

 ## Unique Local Commands
 - `/pool` Only present with EnergyLink, prints the max amount of each type of request that could be fulfilled.